scottmalin68-commits/repo-integrity-manifest-action/README.md

 ## 🔄 A Note on Git Pulls and Bot Commits

-Because this Action commits the updated integrity manifest back to the repository on every run, you may occasionally see this behavior when pushing your own changes:
+Because this Action commits updated manifests back to the repository on every run, you may occasionally see this behavior when pushing your own changes:

 - Your push triggers the workflow
-- The workflow updates the manifest
+- The workflow updates the manifests
-- The bot commits the updated manifest to `main`
+- The bot commits the updated files to `main`
 - Your local branch is now behind `origin/main`

 This is expected for governance workflows that auto‑commit artifacts.